rt126/rt126.github.io/content/schedule/_index.md

 - Hangout session with some nice games
 - Preparation at homehost before themed dinner party
 - Theme dinner party, theme Hunter vs Hunted
     - During the themed dinner party each country is expected to perform some activity that they have prepard

 ## 2025-05-03 Classic tour day 2
 - Breakfast at homehost
 - City sightseeing/activity / Chairmens meeting
 - Lunch
 - More activities :)
-- Homehost hang/preparation for gala party party
+- Homehost hang/preparation for gala party
 - Gala party

 ## 2025-05-04 End of tour